robertwayne/bufferfish/README.md

 ## Security

-Bufferfish functions ensure inputs are valid as a "best effort".
+`bufferfish` functions ensure inputs are valid as a "best effort".
 Internal buffers are constructed with a maximum capacity _(default of 1024 bytes)_, and will fail to construct if an input would cause the internal buffer to cross that threshold.

 When reading data, you will always get the correct return type - however, you are still subject to corrupted data if the input was incorrect but technically valid.
 For example, if you call `read_u8` on a buffer that contains a `u16` at the cursor position, you will get a `u8` back, as the buffer has no way to know that it was originally encoded as a `u16`.
 It is valid data, but will very likely be an unexpected value.